micallef25/Project6-WebGL-Clustered-Deferred-Forward-Plus/README.md

 | position_x      | position_y    | position_z     | normal_x        |
 | color_x         | color_y       |   color_z      | normal_y        |

-2 Component Normals
+Why this packing.

 We can reconstruct the z-value of the normal from its x and y values.
 The magnitude of a vector is defined as the ```square root of x^2 + y^2 + z^2```.
 This formula gives us the magnitude of z.
-The sign of z is positive in camera space for all the fragments that we can see.
+The sign of z is positive in camera space.
 Using this information I was somehow able to recronstruct our scene appropritately without too much pain.

 # Debilitating Bugs AKA Bloopers In CIS565 World